 ISAs are a brilliant vehicle for growing your wealth tax-free.
 But the rules are complicated, and seemingly made up by a bureaucrat with a grudge against humanity.

 The purpose of this article is to help you make the most of your ISA allowance.

 We’ll iron out the wrinkles that aren’t readily apparent on the government’s ISA pages.

 What is an ISA?

-ISA stands for Individual Savings Account, and it’s the UK’s top tax-free account for savings and investments that you want to access before retirement age.
-ISAs are known as a tax-free wrapper because they legally protect the assets inside the account from these taxes:
+ISA stands for Individual Savings Account.
+It’s the UK’s top tax-free account for savings and investments that you want to access before retirement age.

 - Income tax on interest paid by cash, bonds and bond funds.